influxdata/kapacitor/client/API.md

 }
 ```

->NOTE: Sections that are not lists can be treated as having an empty string for their element name.
+>**Note:** Sections that are not lists can be treated as having an empty string for their element name.

 Retrieve only the InfluxDB section.